nzlosh/err-stackstorm/README.md

 The secrets store is used by err-stackstorm to cache StackStorm API credentials.
 The available backends are:

  - `cleartext`
- - `keyring`
- - `vault`

 #### ClearText
 The `cleartext` store maintains the cache in memory and does not encrypt the contents to disk.
-This is option doesn't protect the stored secrets.
+This is option doesn't protect the stored secrets in memory.

-#### KeyRing
-The `keyring` store uses the systems keyring manager to create a namespace and write secrets to it.
-Secrets are persisted to disk in an encrypted format.
-The keyring must be unlocked when errbot is started.  [detail](http://man7.org/linux/man-pages/man7/keyrings.7.html)

-#### HashiCorp Vault
-The `vault` store uses Hashicorp's Vault to store secrets.  [details](https://www.vaultproject.io)

 ### Role Based Access Control Authentication